daattali/beautiful-jekyll/_posts/2024-03-13-Web App Penetrating4.md

 Any values stored in the authentication cookie should be secure and not easily guessable.
 If they are predictable, attackers could potentially generate authentication cookies for different users.

-In this task, I used Base64 and hexadecimal strings to decode the cookie value because, to my knowledge, there isn't a direct method to decode from Base64 to a plain text string (in a human-understandable format).
+In this task, I used Base64 and hexdump strings to decode the cookie value because, to my knowledge, there isn't a direct method to decode from Base64 to a plain text string (in a human-understandable format).

 ### what is Base64?